Music Licensing Explained: The 7 Different Types of Music Licenses for your Project

 Everything you need to know about music licensing.
-Discover how to license music and learn how to pick the right music licenses for your project.
+Find out how to license music and confidently pick the right music licenses for your project.

 Sandy Beeson